-Premedication can mitigate some of the adverse effects of laryngoscopy and intubation including bradycardia, hypoxemia and increased intracranial pressure leading to intraventricular hemorrhage (see Interventricular hemorrhage (see Intubation Premedication).
+Premedication can mitigate some of the adverse effects of laryngoscopy and intubation including bradycardia, hypoxemia, and increased intracranial pressure leading to intraventricular hemorrhage (see Intubation Premedication).
 The following are general guidelines for the selection of the correct sized tube and the correct insertion depth.